Pulse Research Fellowship and Mentorship

 • Proposal’s relevance to the Pulse focus areas.

-• Knowledge of Internet measurements and experience necessary to accomplish the proposed research goals.
+• Knowledge of Internet measurements, policy, or data analysis/visualization, and experience necessary to accomplish the proposed research goals.

 • Ability to commit at least 25 hours per week to the fellowship.